 How are benefits worked out?

 When you retire, your LGPS pension is based on your career average pay and how long you have been a member of the Scheme.
-Each year you are in the Scheme, you build up a pension worth 1/80th of your career average pay.
+Each year you are in the Scheme, you build up an annual pension of 1/80th of your career average pay.

 Annual pension = Membership of the LGPS ÷ 80 × Career average pay